Website Security Basics

 SSL Certificates are added at the server level, so adding, monitoring, and renewing your site’s SSL certificate is something your server administrator can help you with.
-If you have a fjorge CMS Managed Service plan, server hosting with SSL monitoring and certificate renewal is included as part of our plan levels.
+If you have a fjorge CMS Managed Service plan, your plan includes server hosting with SSL monitoring and certificate renewal.

 Emergency Action Plan

-As mentioned before, there is no ceiling for steps that can be taken to optimize site and server security.
+As mentioned before, there is no ceiling for steps you can take to optimize site and server security.
 Nonetheless, it’s impossible to reach 100% security.

 Our beloved internet is an ongoing security battlefield.
 Technology is constantly changing, in part because the bad guys are looking for new ways to crack the code, while the good guys are thinking of new ways to prevent it from happening.

-- Take Routine Backups: When hosted on fjorge servers, databases are automatically backed up daily, site files are backed up weekly, and we use Version Control processes during development.
-If your site is compromised, we have a previous versions of your website and database that can replace your compromised site while we quarantine and repair it.
+- Take Routine Backups.
+We regularly backup data hosted on fjorge servers.
+Databases are automatically backed up daily, and site files are backed up weekly.
+We also use Version Control processes during development.
+If your site is compromised, we have backups of your website and database that can replace your compromised site while we quarantine and repair it.
 In other words, your users won’t notice a difference, so long as we have a copy of your site without the offending vulnerability.

-- Take Immediate Action: If there is any indication of an intrusion, the entire CMS Managed Service team is “all hands on deck” until the cause and source of the compromise has been identified.
-Once identified, a developer, our SysAdmin, and Project Manager become the 3-person team who works on the site until the compromise has been mitigated.
+- Take Immediate Action.
+If there is any indication of intrusion, the entire CMS Managed Service team is “all hands on deck” until we identify the source of the compromise.
+Once the source is identified, a developer, our SysAdmin, and Project Manager form a 3-person team that works on the site until they mitigate the compromise.

-- Quarantine the Compromised Site: When a compromise has been confirmed, the first step is to quarantine the compromised site on our dedicated Quarantine Server, then put up a clean backup of the site, or publish a temporary splash page with client approved messaging if a clean backup of the site is not available.
+- Quarantine the Compromised Site.
+When we confirm a compromise, the first step is to quarantine the compromised site on our dedicated Quarantine Server.
+Next, we put up a clean backup of the site, or publish a temporary splash page with client approved messaging if a clean backup of the site is not available.

 This process could take hours or days, depending on how extensive the intrusion and how long the vulnerability has been on the site.
-The most common sources of vulnerabilities are outdated core, plugins or PHP versions, which are easily preventable by having a consistently up-to-date site.
+The most common sources of vulnerabilities include outdated core, plugins or PHP versions.
+You can easily prevent these issues by having a consistently up-to-date site.